Seycove Secondary

 • A meeting with parent/guardian and the grade counsellor and/or administrator.

-• Poor attendance could lead to a School Based Resource Team and District Resource Team Referral and alternate educational placements may be found.
+• A School Based Resource Team and District Resource Team Referral and alternate educational placements may be found.

 Extended Absences/Vacations During School Time